Deserts of Australia: Vegetation

 Semi-desert savannas with low-growing acacia species cover large areas in the south of the arid zone, where 200 to 500 mm of precipitation falls in winter and summer.
 The acacia species, called mulga, grow on the plains, mountain slopes and hills of the deserts.
-In connection with the bushfires, which are mainly ignited by the spinifex grasses, the non-resistant mula bushes burn, which then no longer grow back.
+In connection with the bushfires, which are mainly ignited by the spinifex grasses, the non-resistant mulga bushes burn, which then no longer grow back.
 There is evidence that Aboriginal people did not start bushfires in mulga landscapes.
 The desert areas covered by mulga are also threatened by deforestation, extensive livestock farming and fuel wood production.
-At the eastern end of the arid zone is the so-called Witchetty Bush.
+At the eastern end of the arid zone is the so-called witchetty bush.
 This area is home to the endemic species of acacia, Acacia kempeana, which feeds the wood borer larva, the witchetty maggot, up to three inches in size.
 It is high in protein and was an important part of the Aboriginal diet.